Investigating the effect of Cu$^{2+}$ sorption in montmorillonite using density functional theory and molecular dynamics simulations: Results and analysis

 \subsubsection{Measured potentials of mean force}

 Our investigation was initiated by examining the behavior of two center-to-center MMT platelets, including Na$^+$, Ca$^{2+}$, and Cu$^{2+}$, in separate simulations.
-The resulting average PMF curves, along with a snapshot illustrating the Na-MMT structure at a specific center-to-center separation, are presented in Fig~\ref{fig:fig6}.
+The resulting average PMF curves, along with a snapshot illustrating the Na-MMT structure at a specific center-to-center separation, are presented in Fig~\ref{fig:fig8}.
 Remarkably, the PMF curves, irrespective of the cation type, reveal a rich landscape of local energy minima, corresponding to various hydration states.
 These states encompass configurations with zero water layers (0-W), one water layer (1-W), and two water layers (2-W) inserted between the MMT platelets.
 Notably, the transitions between the 0-W and 1-W states, as well as between the 1-W and 2-W states, consistently occur at distances of approximately 2.5-3 Å. This distance closely matches the diameter of a water molecule and aligns with experimental measurements of hydration forces observed between diverse surfaces, including mica and MMT materials \cite{israelachvili1983molecular, clark1937study, antognozzi2001observation, pashley1984molecular}.
 There is a pronounced repulsive interaction at distances less than 16 Å. There are substantial energy barriers situated at 10.5-11.5 Å for the hydration process from the 0-W to 1-W state.
 These energy barriers can be partly attributed to the contribution of hydrogen bonding at the edges of the platelets.
 This observation is consistent with a prior study \cite{ho2019revealing}, which demonstrated that hydrogen bonds at the platelet edges serve as gatekeepers, controlling the entry of water molecules into the interlayer spaces of MMT.
 This effect primarily influences the first layer of hydration.
 The initiation of the swelling process is found to depend on breaking hydrogen bonds and was influenced by the size and shape of the MMT platelets \cite{ho2019revealing}.
 The differences between the two local energy minima indicate the relative stability of different hydrated states.
 The significant difference between minima at 0-W and 1-W for all structures underscores the strong preference of MMT platelets for water absorption.
+This behavior is expected for MMT in contact with liquid water under standard conditions, as opposed to low hydration states which become more favorable in vapor when relative humidity (RH) is reduced.
 Furthermore, the energy difference between 0-W and 1-W of Na-MMT is lower than that observed for Ca- and Cu-MMT, possibly due to variations in the hydration energy of the first water shell around different cations.
 Additionally, the larger size of hydrated Cu$^{2+}$ leads to its local energy minima being located at a slightly greater distance as compared to the other two cations.